- Angela Hardy CBC Interview with Julianne Hazlewood: https://youtu.be/yRZt7h4VLHQ

 CBC Radio Interview Nov 2010 https://youtu.be/Dv6ulwtbBas

-Cover story by Holly Lake for Labrador Life Magazine Summer 2018
+LANDING IN PARIS (Cover story by Holly Lake for Labrador Life Magazine Summer 2018):

-Angela Hardy’s partner, a fellow artist, was in the backyard of their St. Thomas home shovelling when the email they’d been hoping for appeared in her inbox.
+Angela Hardy’s partner and fellow artist Robert Ruby, was in the backyard of their St. Thomas home shovelling when the email they’d been hoping for appeared in her inbox.
 In a blink, she was outside in her housecoat.

 “Congratulations.
 Welcome to the show...,” it read.